smodha26/BankingSystem/README.md

 - **View**: Implemented in the `LoginUI`, `CreateAccountUI` and the `BankingPlatformUI` class, it provides the user interface for interacting with the application.

 - **Controller**: The application logic is separated into controller classes (`LoginController`, `CreateAccountController`  and `BankingPlatformController`), responsible for handling user authentication, signup, banking operations, and interactions between the model and view.

-## Project Structure

-The project is organized with a separation of concerns between the user interface (UI) and the application logic:

 ### Database